Absolute rotation: Rotating spheres

 Newton also proposed another experiment to measure one's rate of rotation: using the tension in a cord joining two spheres rotating about their center of mass.
 Non-zero tension in the string indicates rotation of the spheres, whether or not the observer thinks they are rotating.
 This experiment is simpler than the bucket experiment in principle, because it need not involve gravity.

 Beyond a simple "yes or no" answer to rotation, one may actually calculate one's rotation.
 To do that, one takes one's measured rate of rotation of the spheres and computes the tension appropriate to this observed rate.
 This calculated tension then is compared to the measured tension.
 If the two agree, one is in a stationary (non-rotating) frame.
 If the two do not agree, to obtain agreement, one must include a centrifugal force in the tension calculation; for example, if the spheres appear to be stationary, but the tension is non-zero, the entire tension is due to centrifugal force.
 From the necessary centrifugal force, one can determine one's speed of rotation; for example, if the calculated tension is greater than measured, one is rotating in the sense opposite to the spheres, and the larger the discrepancy the faster this rotation.

 The tension in the wire is the required centripetal force to sustain the rotation.
 What is experienced by the physically rotating observer is the centripetal force and the physical effect arising from his own inertia.
 The effect arising from inertia is referred to as reactive centrifugal force.

 Whether or not the effects from inertia are attributed to a fictitious centrifugal force is a matter of choice.

+Relativity

 Special relativity

 French physicist Georges Sagnac in 1913 conducted an experiment that was similar to the Michelson–Morley experiment, which was intended to observe the effects of rotation.
 Sagnac set up this experiment to prove the existence of the luminiferous aether that Einstein's 1905 theory of special relativity had discarded.

 The Sagnac experiment and later similar experiments showed that a stationary object on the surface of the Earth will rotate once every rotation of the Earth when using stars as a stationary reference point.
 Rotation was thus concluded to be absolute rather than relative.